 I’ve begun to rely more heavily on beans in my diet.
 They’re fiber-licious, super cheap and make my tummy full and happy.
 Black bean soup has to be one of the easiest and tastiest ways to prepare beans.
 If you’re in a hurry, you can literally combine a can of black beans, a can of tomatoes or salsa, puree it up and your taste buds will be probably happy.

-I wanted to go a few steps further than that so I decided to combine my Fire Roasted Salsa recipe with some freshly cooked black beans.
+I wanted to go a few steps further than that so I decided to combine my Fire Roasted Salsa recipe with some freshly cooked black beans to make this Black Bean and Fire Roasted Salsa Soup.
 This is still a very basic recipe that, although delicious on it’s own, can be altered through additions and garnishes.
 Here are some ideas:

 - For a creamier soup, add half & half, sour cream, plain yogurt or cream cheese

 - Add a few chipotle peppers in adobe sauce for a smokier, spicier soup

 - If you’re in a meaty mood, smoked sausage would be PERFECT

 - Top the soup with a variety of garnishes:

 - pico de gallo